$125 off any CGM Plan. Use code WINTER125

 Few would argue against the power of prevention when it comes to lowering the risk of chronic illness.
 Preventive medicine is often taken for granted, despite many devastating diseases having been successfully reduced or avoided through shifts in how we approach prevention.

 But prevention is a moving target, especially as new advances in disease detection and preventive monitoring emerge–and this is where CGM devices have come into play.
-Continuous glucose monitors (CGMs) such as the Freestyle Libre or Dexcom G6 aren’t a new technology.
-They’ve been around since 1999, originally developed as a life-saving tool for diabetes management.
+The technology behind continuous glucose monitors (CGMs) such as the Freestyle Libre 3 or Dexcom G7 isn't new.
+Even CGM devices themselves have been around since 1999, originally developed as a life-saving tool for diabetes management.

 In this article, we’re stepping into the center of the conversation to address some of the biggest criticisms around the non-diabetic use of CGMs.
 We’ll explore the many sides of the argument and share evidence for why CGMs may be a helpful asset in wellness support.